JamesWoolfenden/pike/README.md

  arn:aws:iam::680235478471:role/terraform_pike_20220918071439382800000002
 ```

-This new verb returns the ARN of the role create and you can find the tf used in your .pike folder.
+This new verb returns the ARN of the role created, and you can find the tf used in your .pike folder.

 ### Readme